rizqimtiaz/BioChain/README.md

 > **DeSci · IP-NFTs · Verifiable Trial Data · Trustless Peer Review**

-  schedules.
+BioChain is a production-ready Next.js 14 dApp for funding and managing clinical research as on-chain Intellectual Property NFTs.

+- **Researchers** mint trial protocols as ERC-1155 IP-NFTs with milestone schedules.
 - **Investors** buy fractional shares (in $BIO) and earn proportional rights to the underlying IP.